sb10/cwl.go/README.md

 # Tests

 Decode() tests run against the test cwl files in the cwl subdirectory for the latest release version of the CWL spec.
+There are also tests that run through all the official conformance tests that come with the CWL spec.
 To run all tests, just:

 ```sh
 go test